alivault/mdx-blog/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## License

+This work is licensed under a Creative Commons Attribution 4.0 International License.
+You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+For more details, see the [full license text](https://creativecommons.org/licenses/by/4.0/).

+## Attribution

+If you clone, fork, or use any part of this website/repository, please provide proper attribution by linking back to this repository and mentioning my name.

+### Example Attribution:

+"This work is based on [MDX Blog](https://github.com/alivault/mdx-blog) by [Ali Abbas](https://github.com/alivault/), licensed under CC BY 4.0."